JakeVigeant12/Duke-Cashier-Scanner/README.md

 #  SilenceIsGolden - EDeposit Bag Project

+## Note - Add User Information on the Profile Page First to See All Functionality

 ## 1. **Main Menu**
     1.1 Displayed when the app is opened, corresponding to three different pages.